 When you're planning a party or event, there are many factors to consider, beginning with food and drink.
 Hosting a party without enough food or beverages will not be popular with guests, who could complain and might even leave your party early.
 You don't want to be known as a bad host.
 So if you've invited people, show your generous, welcoming spirit.

-There are several factors to consider when you calculate the amount of alcohol you'll need for a party.
+There are several factors to consider when you estimate the amount of alcohol you'll need for a party.
 Among them:

 - How long will the party last and how many people are expected to show up?